PEAK-UPV/HLSinf/README.md

 This project targets inference processes on FPGA systems.
 For this, HLS is used as the main programming language (C++ with HLS pragmas).

-It is highly recommended to use vitis_hls (Vitis 2020.1) to work with the project.
+It is recommended to use vitis_hls (Vitis 2020.2) to work with the project.
 In order to launch the project you need to first set the environment variables and then launch `vitis_hls` and open the project (we asume you cloned the repo in HLSinf directory):
 ```
 $ cd HLSinf
 $ source scripts/setenv_2020.2.sh